yushan26/rules_go/go/toolchains.rst

 asm
 +++

+**Deprecated:** Planned to be removed in rules_go version 0.36.0.
+Please use `archive` instead and comment on https://github.com/bazelbuild/rules_go/issues/3168 if should not be possible.

 The asm function adds an action that runs ``go tool asm`` on a source file to produce an object, and returns the File of that object.